livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

    LiveCoMS shall produce one publication, the Living Journal of Computational Molecular Science, with articles released on a rolling basis online.
-LiveCoMS provides a peer-reviewed home for manuscripts which share best practices in molecular modeling and simulation.
+LiveCoMS provides a home for peer-reviewed home manuscripts which advance best practices in molecular modeling and simulation.
 These works are living documents, regularly updated with community input, and can include living or perpetual reviews, tutorials, comparisons between software packages, and other documents which aim to improve